TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/python/ycql.md

 title: Build a Python application that uses YCQL
 headerTitle: Build a Python application
 linkTitle: Python
-description: Build a Python application with the Yugabyte Python Driver for YCQL.
+description: Build a Python application with the ZNbase Python Driver for YCQL.
 menu:
   stable:
     parent: build-apps